-Following the company's request based on the application, instructions to send a cover letter could be on email or attached.
+Following the company's request based on the application, instructions to send a cover letter could be in email or attached.

-Greet them right, address with the name if you can.
+Greet them right, and address them with their name if you can.
 Find the information!
 (To whom it may concern the type of cover letter needs to be in recycle bin now! )

 Where did you find the job posting? is it online? is it a referral?

-Research about the company, especially the mission, values, and awards.
+Research the company, especially the mission, values, and awards.

 Start with the story of why you chose the career and industry.
 This is where you got to have them at hello, your story that connects the dot.
 Your why is important to connect with the hiring manager emotionally.

 Focus on what you have, not on what you don't have.